 P’haps I’ve hit on something universal in the human experience.
-We pay a price for our morals, and whether we spend our lives wriggling on the pin or find a cure to balance our ills most things remain a graft of ongoing ethical enquiry.
+We pay a price for our morals, and whether we spend our lives wriggling on the pin or find a moral reprieve to balance our ills most things remain a graft of ongoing ethical enquiry.
+Its exhausting.

 Take the Vandals, for instance.
 Like all Germanic tribes of the early middle ages, they played a critical role in the perpetuation of Rome’s downfall.
 But were they really the ruthless, mindless drones of destruction that history would have us believe?
 The older I get, the more suspicious I become of any history recorded before the Renaissance.
 I make no distinction between the calibre of authorship, the way the account was recorded, and by whom.
 I might be slightly more forgiving of some Greco-Roman epic tales (and take everything Homer has written verbatim, obvs), but seriously, we should be wary of anything written by men in cloaks.
 One of my biggest bugbears is the legacy of Migration-era Germanic tribes and the way their actions have been bastardised by Christian scribes with an axe to grind.
 If it isn’t the Saxons and Jutes rampaging across Britain and destroying the “Celtic” traditions of native Britons (don’t get me started on that) then it’s those pesky Vikings raping and plundering their way through every nun in Christendom, or the wicked Goths who sacked Rome in 410 AD.
 The acme of civilisation brought to its knees by the great heathen army.
 Oh diddums.
 Now don’t misunderstand, I am very fond of the Romans (I Claudius?
 Hello?) but I feel that history has been discriminatorily forgiving of their exploits in relation to other cultures.
 The Goths, in particular, do not deserve their legacy.